 What is a highly sensitive person (HSP)?

-Those who are deemed highly sensitive are thought to have sensory-processing sensitivity (SPS), which makes you highly sensitive to both internal and external stimuli.
-This means effectively, that you’re more aware of what’s happening both around you and within you.
+Those who are deemed highly sensitive are thought to have sensory-processing sensitivity (SPS), which makes them highly sensitive to both internal and external stimuli.
+This means, effectively, that you’re more aware of what’s happening both around you and within you.
 You may feel particularly sensitive towards light and noise, but also emotionally charged situations and your own internal reactions.

-Being more sensitive in our bright and fast-paced society can also be difficult.
+Being more sensitive in our bright and fast-paced society can be difficult.
 You may find you’re easily overwhelmed, struggle to manage stress and need more alone time to recalibrate.
-Before we look into coping with any challenges however, let’s take a closer look at the four key traits found in highly sensitive people.
+Before we look into coping with any challenges, however, let’s take a closer look at the key traits of highly sensitive people.

 Using the acronym DOES, the four traits are: